 DISCLAIMER: All information in this post relative to the Canadian mandate proposal can be found and verified here.
-Some statements are speculative and may not be applicable to actual mandate rules released in June.

 Likely Technological Similarities between US and Canada mandates:

 Drivers in Canada will have to deal with most of the same technological requirements found in FMCSA-compliant ELDs.
 In particular, ELDs will need to capture driving time automatically, sync with the engine, have GPS tracking, and have special duty events (Yard Move and Personal Conveyance) available to drivers.
 All these similarities will prove to be incredibly helpful to those drivers that cross between the U.S. and Canada on even a somewhat regular basis, especially because there won’t be several different rules to remember between countries.

 Likely Key Differences between U.S. and Canada mandates:

 After being able to watch what the U.S. has done with its ELD mandate for the past few years, the Canadian proposal has had an opportunity to fine-tune some of the issues that the U.S. mandate presents.
 However, there are some arguably helpful differences for drivers, along with some that drivers may not like as much.
 Below is a list of these differences, and we’ll let readers decide what they’ll like and dislike about these key changes:

 - Personal Conveyance has a 75 km/24-hour day limit for drivers using personal driving.
 That means total miles driven in a day, and not within a 75 air-mile radius like some people would likely prefer.